 \subsection{Array sensitivity}

 The array NET is regularly measured using the wire scanner technique.
-Fig.~\ref{NET_Map} shows results of a typical measurement taken during LFA observations.
-It can be observed that most of the array has an uniform performance around 2.2~$mK\sqrt{s}$ (median value).
-Some detector chip corners show a degraded performance, specially on chip LFA-2.
-This effect is caused by problems with the gluing process of the lens array.
-On LFA-1 a small broken corner on the array is seen as an abrupt change in NET value, contrary to the observed degradation in other corners.\\
+Figure~\ref{NET_Map} shows the results of a typical measurement taken during LFA observations.
+It can be observed that most of the array exhibits uniform performance around 2.2~$mK\sqrt{s}$ (median value).
+Some detector chip corners show degraded performance, especially on chip LFA-2.
+This effect is caused by problems in the lens array gluing process.
+On LFA-1 a small broken corner in the array appears as an abrupt change in the NET value, contrary to the observed degradation in other corners.\\